 a.
 Navigate to the Spinnaker UI by going to

 b.
 Create a new Spinnaker application by selecting

 c.
-Give the application a name and an admin email, and add ‘appengine’ to the
+Give the application a name and an admin email.
+If you have more than one cloud provider configured, add ‘appengine’ to the

 d.
 Click the check box beside ‘Consider only cloud provider health when executing tasks’ and create the application.

 Create a new pipeline and add an expected artifact.